krkn-chaos/krkn/utils/chaos_recommender/README.md

 ## Customizing Thresholds and Options

-You can customize the thresholds and options used for data analysis by modifying the `krkn/kraken/chaos_recommender/analysis.py` file.
-For example, you can adjust the threshold for identifying outliers by changing the value of the `threshold` variable in the `identify_outliers` function.
+You can customize the thresholds and options used for data analysis and identifying the outliers by setting the threshold, cpu_threshold and mem_threshold parameters in the config.

 ## Additional Files